sytabaresa/kingly/README.md

   backtracks and continues with investigating another path sequence
 - in summary, there are two reductions processes and two accumulators involved:
-  - the `PathTraversalState`, which gathers the path sequence and associated data (input sequence, output sequence, control state sequence)
+  - the `PathTraversalState`, which gathers the path sequence and associated data (input sequence, output sequence, control state sequence, and input generation state)
   - the `GraphTraversalState`, which gathers the generated test cases
 - when the search finished, the array of generated test cases is returned

 ### Contracts
 Type contracts apply.